-by Freddy J. Nager, Founder of Atomic Tango LLC + Business Lit Taste Tester…
+by Freddy Tran Nager, Founder of Atomic Tango + Business-Lit Taste Tester…

 Seth Godin’s book Meatball Sundae lives up to its name: it’s a big mess.
 I won’t fully review an old publication here, but the following two paragraphs made me want to hurl the book against the wall (or just hurl).
 On pages 68-69, Godin writes about the superiority of “permission marketing” versus “interruption marketing”:

 “Pets.com used every tactic they could find — TV ads, sock puppets, and accelerated e-mail marketing with a veil of permission.
 They blew through a hundred million dollars by interrupting people who didn’t want to hear from them.
 They failed.